 5) Eject the removable Peripherals

 When a Windows 10 system starts, it first connects all the peripherals.
-If any of the connected peripherals are loose or if the system isn’t responding, you might get the Kernel Security Check Failure problem.
+If any connected peripherals are loose or the system isn’t responding, you might get the Kernel Security Check Failure problem.
 To ensure this doesn’t happen, you will have to follow these steps:

-2- Ensure that there are no external devices connected to the system such as a USB, hard disk, SD card, headphones, CDs, DVDs, etc. Only the monitor, keyboard and mouse should be connected.
+2- Ensure that no external devices are connected to the system, such as a USB, hard disk, SD card, headphones, CDs, DVDs, etc. Only the monitor, keyboard, and mouse should be connected.

-3- Also, ensure that all the cords connecting the mouse, keyboard and the monitor are properly connected and secured.
+3- Also, ensure that all the cords connecting the mouse, keyboard, and monitor are properly connected and secured.